 In addition to relevant writing courses, journalism students often complete coursework in media law, media ethics, and statistics.

 Communication is a practical major that will prepare you well for a variety of careers in the media.
 This is a major that doesn’t limit your options; in addition to copywriting and content writing jobs, you’ll be well-prepared to seek jobs ranging from content marketing manager to executive producer.

 Technical writing is a practical major for anyone who is fascinated by software or gadgets.
-Good technical writers have natural curiosity for discovering how things work.
-This type of job typically requires a writer to create instruction manuals, instruction sheets or tutorials for consumer products or software products.
-It’s a collaborative job calling for excellent interviewing, listening and thinking skills in addition to outstanding writing ability.
+Good technical writers have a natural curiosity for discovering how things work.
+This type of job typically requires a writer to create instruction manuals, instruction sheets, or tutorials for consumer products or software products.
+It’s a collaborative job calling for excellent interviewing, listening, and thinking skills in addition to outstanding writing ability.